Mulbasilva/mulbasilva/README.md

 <!-- The three asterisk mean h3  -->
 # Hi, i'm Mulba 🖐🏿!
-## Physics graduate, systems development technician and fullstack developer.
+## Degree in physics, systems development technician and fullstack developer.
 I'm passionate about technology and people's education.
 Always excited to learn new things.
 Cheerful, hardworking and doesn't give up easily.
 ##
 #
 <!-- [![Name badge](here, put the button model link - badge)](here, put where it will be taken when clicked) -->